microsoft/AL-Go/Actions/DetermineBaselineWorkflowRun/README.md

 ### OUTPUT variables
 | Name | Description |
 | :-- | :-- |
-| BaselineWorkflowRunId | The workflow run ID to use as a baseline
+| BaselineWorkflowRunId | The workflow run ID to use as a baseline.
+0, if no baseline CICD was found.